Use Code: BFCM20 & Save $20 Off Your Order Over $200+

 INK

 The type of ink you're using does affect which kind of emulsion you'll need.
-For presensitized emulsions, only some of them works for all inks.
-Depending on the ink you're using, you'll need to look for an emulsion that's either water-based, discharge, or solvent resistant.
-Plastisol ink can work with all the emulsions Ryonet offers.
+For all emulsions, only some of them work for all screen printing inks.
+Depending on the ink you're using, you'll need to look for an emulsion that's either High Solids Water Based, discharge, or solvent resistant.
+Plastisol ink will work with all the emulsions Ryonet offers.

 Emulsions for Water-Based and Discharge Ink: